 - Each dry cleaning machine will be permitted individually (one permit per machine).

 - Examples of cleaning agents that do not require a permit are carbon dioxide (CO2), volatile methyl siloxane (D5) and water-based cleaning systems.

-A new dry cleaning equipment shall submit a one-time NEW APPLICATION fee for applying Authority to Construct/Permit to Operate (Form 400-General Application Fee Determination Sheet and Rule 300 District Fees).
+A new dry cleaning equipment shall submit a one-time NEW APPLICATION fee for applying Authority to Construct/Permit to Operate (Rule 300 District Fees).

 For modifications resulting in any physical change or change in method of operation shall pay the MODIFICATION fee specified in Rule 300.

 An application will not be accepted for processing until it is deemed complete.
 The following will be required for the Monterey Bay Air Resources District (MBARD) to make a completeness determination:

 - Completed Form 1-ATC-PTO Application with the original signature of the owner/proprietor or responsible officer of the company.

 - Submittal of fees outlined in Form 400-General Application Fee Determination Sheet and in accordance with District Rule 300.

 - Submittal of Dry Cleaning Supplemental Information Form.